webdevelopers-eu/z-template/README.md

 It is meant for programmers dynamically building UIs on front end using AJAX and static HTML templates.
 You can keep your code clean while allowing designers to edit HTML templates without breaking your Javascript.
-Allows easy maintanance and updates of UIs.
+Allows easy maintenance and updates of UIs.

 ## Example